+Fig. 2 - Longitudinal profile and plan view of Late The Myaung Saint Cave (survey: La Venta E. G., 2005).
 3.2.
-Areas north of Kalaw

-To the north of Kalaw, Permian carbonate rocks outcrop widely, but do not show intense karst features, due to the smooth topography and to the occurrence of thick red soils cover.
-In some places, limestone residual hills characterize the landscape; in the largest of these, some caves occur, mainly due to lateral infiltration of water.
+Areas north of Kalaw To the N of Kalaw, Permian carbonate rocks outcrop widely, but do not show intense karst features, due to the smooth topography and to the occurrence of thick red soils cover.
+In some places, limestone residual hills characterise the landscape; in the largests of these, some caves occur, mainly due to lateral infiltration of water.
 A typical example is the U Hmin Gu (Fig. 3) that is found in an isolated hillock, formed in the Plateau Limestone, and is of great archaeological and religious importance with hundreds of ancient Buddha images dating back to possibly the 14th-16th century.
 The cave has two entrances that open onto the first chamber where most of the images are to be found.
 A side branch leads to the second part of the cave that consists of a maze of tunnels and rooms of different sizes.
-In the furthest part, a pit of 15 m leads to a lower level characterized by a muddy floor, which ends with high passages.

-Further to the north we find Chaung Gyi Gu (Big River Cave).
+In the furthest part, a pit of 15 m leads to a lower level characterised by a muddy floor, which ends with high passages.
+Further to the N we find Chaung Gyi Gu (Big River Cave).
 The entrance is large and a terrace of gours spans the passage inside.
 The passage is around 6 m wide and 10 m high with a highly sculpted floor and continues to a shaft on the right-hand side.
-Straight ahead the passage becomes narrow and meandering before ending after about 80 meters.
+Straight ahead the passage becomes narrow and meandering before ending after about 80 metres.

-Figure 2: Longitudinal profile and plan view of Late The Myaung Saint Cave (survey: E.G. La Venta, 2005).

-Figure 3: Longitudinal profile and plan view of U Hmin Gu cave (survey: E.G. La Venta, 2005).

 3.3.
-Areas west of Kalaw

-A few kilometers west of Kalaw is an area which shares a similar morphology to that of the area to the west of Pinlaung (see below).
+Areas west of Kalaw A few kilometres W of Kalaw is an area which shares a similar morphology to that of the area to the W of Pinlaung (see below).
 In fact it is the northerly continuation of that same dissected ridge with steep slopes that are densely forested and highly karstified.
 Although time restraints prevented any concentrated efforts in this area two large caves were found.
 Near the village of Lebyin is a large resurgence cave, Yang-Nyaung Gu.
 Even in the dry season the issue from this cave is big enough to irrigate a very large cultivation area.
 The spring itself was not penetrated very far but a huge upper entrance is said to go back down to the water beyond any blockage.
-Twinn Ii (Bad Smell Cave in the local Palaung language) is another large spring situated near the village of Pinmon, a little further south.
-It was dry when visited and a large passage (10 m x 7 m) was followed for about 200 meters and the way on is wide open.
+Twinn Ii (Bad Smell Cave in the local Palaung language) is another large spring situated near the village of Pinmon, a little further S. It was dry when visited and a large passage (10m x 7m) was followed for about 200 metres and the way on is wide open.
 There is however great potential in both these caves and in other caves nearby.
 3.4.
-Areas south of Kalaw

-Towards the south, the limestone ranges display a karst landscape with several promising areas.
+Areas south of Kalaw Towards the S, the limestone ranges display a karst landscape with several promising areas.
 In all this area we did only a rapid investigation of the most accessible caves.